Easy Science Experiments for Kids on TV

 We recommend an adult mix the materials or be present when your child is mixing

-This one is pretty spectacular and we recommend Diet Coke (no sticky sugar) and a nice place outside.
 A 2 liter of Diet Coke will do the trick.
 You can purchase a mentos dropper for the top of the bottle (or honestly dropping 3 mentos in quickly works just as well) and then move back fast :).
 You will create a 10ft+ fountain of greatness.

+Most kids understand that every action, has a reaction.
+They also understand that its slippery on ice, so objects in motion need something to slow them down.
 This is a very fun challenge at home.
 A couple 6 ft pieces of foam insulation, easily purchased at Home Depot, some duck tape and a marble is all you need.
 This can be hours of fun creating and recreating tracks.
 We would recommend at least three 6 ft pieces of foam tubing.

 Here are a couple of keys things to remember